Corporate Governance Manual

 The disqualification shall also apply if such person is currently the subject of an order of the SEC, BSP or any court or administrative body denying, revoking or suspending any registration, license or permit issued to him under the Corporation Code, Securities Regulation Code or any other law administered by the SEC or BSP, or under any rule or regulation issued by the SEC or BSP, or has otherwise been restrained to engage in any activity involving securities and banking; or such person is the subject of an effective order of a self-regulatory organization suspending or expelling him from membership, participation or association with a member or participant of the organization;

-The Corporate Governance Committee may consider and recommend to the Board the temporary disqualification of a Director for any of the following reasons:
+The Remuneration, Nomination and Succession Planning Committee may consider and recommend to the Board the temporary disqualification of a Director for any of the following reasons:

 In the case of Par.
 2.3.1, the temporarily disqualified Director shall, within sixty (60) business days from such disqualification, take the appropriate action to remedy or correct the disqualification.
 If he fails or refuses to do so for unjustified reasons, the disqualification shall become permanent.